What is the National Cancer Survivorship Initiative?

 - Patient education and support events (Health and Wellbeing Clinic)

 - Advice about and access to schemes that support people to undertake physical activity and healthy weight management.

 The combination of these interventions will enable better outcomes for cancer survivors, through creating a shared understanding between patient and professionals about the issues important to the patient, what they can expect during recovery, and identifying any needs to be addressed.

-If you have any enquiries please contact the Macmillan Survivorship team.
+If you have any enquiries please contact firstname.lastname@example.org

 The work of the NCSI was divided into the following project groups:

-The work and achievements of these projects can be seen in further detail on the project pages.
+The work and achievements of these groups can be seen on their dedicated pages.

 If you are a cancer survivor or a carer seeking immediate support, please visit www.macmillan.org.uk.